bayzed123/SmartGenQR.oi/docs-posts/coding-guidelines.md

+---
+title: "developer Guidelines"
+description: "Learn how to quickly set up SmartGen tools."
+category: "overview"
+order: 3
+---
-# Developer Guidelines for SmartGenQR.oi
+# Developer Guidelines for SmartGen

 This document outlines the coding guidelines and best practices for contributing to the SmartGenQR.oi project.
 Adhering to these guidelines ensures code consistency, maintainability, and collaboration efficiency.